GD: Hello, Gary Benfold and welcome to Exiled Preacher. Please tell us a little about yourself.

 GB: I was just playing around to see if I could set up a blog - I'm not very computer literate.
 I didn't take it seriously for quite a while - one evidence of which is that this year I've posted almost as many posts already as in the whole previous five years.
 But I've continued because it gives me chance to reflect on issues - trivial and otherwise - that catch my attention, and share my thoughts with anyone interested.
 I've also discovered, just this past month, that the number of 'hits' goes up dramatically if I put a preacher's name in the title!

-GD: That's true.
-What are the strengths and weaknesses of blogging as a medium for theological reflection?
+GD: What are the strengths and weaknesses of blogging as a medium for reflection on theology and ministry?

 GD: Who has had the most influence on your theological development?

 GB: Oh, easy: Lloyd-Jones and Packer.
 I'll never forget the shock of reading Packer's 'Introduction' to Owen's 'Death of Death in the Death of Christ', and discovering that my free will wasn't free, and God's free grace really was.
 Both have exerted immense influence on me since, though I differ from each significantly.

 GD: I well remember reading that intro in my lunch break when I worked in a steelworks in Newport many years ago.
 It's what put the 'L' into my TULIP.
 Describe your call to pastoral ministry.